visual-rag/visual-rag/README.md

 We have evaluated the v2 dataset with Qwen2.5-VL-7B-Instruct, Phi-4-multimodal-instruct, InternVL3-8B, and GPT-4o

+（Random GT and 1-in-k results are average of 5 runs with different random seed for selecting images)

 |                     | Phi4  | Qwen2.5VL | InternVL3 | GPT4o |
 |---------------------|-------|-----------|-----------|-------|
 | Zeroshot (No Image) | 31.68 | 34.84     | 25.67     | 49.33 |